Aightech/CleverHand-hardware/KiCad/modules/COM_MOD/README.md

 # Communication Module
-This module is responsible for handling the communication between the different modules of the master node.
+This module is responsible for handling the communication between the different modules of the controller node.

 The communication bus is composed of :
 - Power supply (3.3V) and ground